AN INCONVENIENT TRUTH

 This iniquitous campaign based on lies rumours and innuendo from scurrilous individuals seeking personal gain was successful in destroying a family company that had preserved the integrity and culture of a vital part of the Scottish rural community.
 The net result was that the new investment programme was destroyed losing millions of pounds allocated to relocation and refurbishment , a possible amalgamation with John Swan PLc. and the loss of the most qualified and enlightened Board of directors ever.
 On achieving success the new company directors with no previous experience succeeded in removing all previous directors who included , two qualified Chartered accountants, One lawyer and MBA, two Nuffield Scholars, Two members of the Association of the Royal Agricultural Society and the Chairman of the Lothians National Health Board.
 This distinguished group of individuals also owned and managed over 50,000 acres of farm land with a combined directorial history of over 200 years.
-The question remains why would a supposedly intelligent group of shareholders wish to commit to a new board that the Chairman himself admitted he had no desire to be Chairman.
+The question remains why would a supposedly intelligent group of shareholders wish to commit to a new board with no prior experience that the newly elected Chairman himself admitted he had no desire to Chair.

 Presumably the overiding emotion was fear, there was no point in Andrew Lubbock making financial gain as his Trust owned 35 % and any profits would accrue according to ownership, and as a non executive director was unable to make any decision unless approved by the board.
 The innuendo induced by the campaigners was patently absurd and there is no evidence to suggest otherwise.

 ” My horror regarding the way shareholders were deceived makes me wonder how was it possible that they got away with it” .
-The net result was a huge loss to the company in terms of personnel, unquestionably the best and most intelligent young entreprenuers to the agricultural economy were evicted by old fashioned bigotery.
+The net result was a huge loss to the company in terms of personnel, unquestionably the best and most intelligent young entreprenuers to the agricultural economy were evicted by old fashioned bigotry.
 Shining lights of young auctioneers were lost to the industry.